Gentleman1983/advent-of-code/aoc2016/README.md

 Simple project for Advent of Code 2016.

 Done in Java 21.
-Some used Groovy or Kotlin for easier solutions. ;)
+Some used Kotlin for easier solutions. ;)

 For more information see https://adventofcode.com [2016](https://adventofcode.com/2016).